-Parallel Computing Toolbox software allows you to run as many as eight MATLAB workers on your local machine in addition to your MATLAB client session.
 MATLAB Distributed Computing Server software allows you to run as many MATLAB workers on a remote cluster of computers as your licensing allows.
-You can also use MATLAB Distributed Computing Server to run workers on your client machine if you want to run more than eight local workers.
+You can also use MATLAB Distributed Computing Server to run workers on your client machine if you want to run more than twelve local workers.